Here you can read about the program and get all of the information you may need.

 To meet these expectations you need good language skills, real experience with practical farm work like milking, looking after sows/hogs or tractor driving/field work.
-And finally 100 per cent motivation and readiness to learn, follow and carry out instructions and show interest in the production of the farm.
+And finally, complete motivation and readiness to learn, being able to follow and carry out instructions and show interest in the production of the farm is expected of you.

-Of course, the host is ready to teach you everything you need to do this, but you are still expected to know how to do the basic jobs, when you come to Denmark.
-Secondly, without quite fluent communication in English or German, you will not be able to understand instructions, ask questions or report about problems to the host.
+Of course, the host is ready to teach you everything you need to do, to be able to achieve this, but you are still expected to know how to do the basic jobs, when you come to Denmark.
+Secondly, without proficiency in English or German, you will not be able to understand instructions, ask questions or report problems to the host.

-But most important is your motivation to lean and develop your skills in farm work.
-If the host feels, you are really trying to do your best, he as well as Travel to Farm will support you in order to make your stay in Denmark successful.
+But most important is your motivation to learn and develop your skills in farm work.
+If the host feels that you are really trying to do your best, they, as well as Travel to Farm, will support you in order to make your stay in Denmark successful.

 If you are traveling to Denmark from a country outside of the EU, it is important that you are aware that it is not allowed to bring seeds, plants, fruits, vegetables or other plant products into the European Union.
 Be sure that you do NOT bring any of these products with you in your baggage when traveling to Denmark.